thomasclarke1969/documentation/platform/users/identity.md

 ## Create an Identity

 Register an Identity with Layer's servers.
 One might do this after a user signs up with your service.
 The `display_name` field is required in all `POST` requests.
-The

 ```request
 POST /apps/:app_uuid/users/:user_id/identity